Canton, Ohio: Government

 Canton has a mayor–council government and is the largest city in Ohio to operate without a charter.
 The city council is divided among nine wards with three at-large seats and the council president.
+In addition, an independently elected mayor serves as an executive.
+As of 2025, the mayor is William V. Sherer II and the council president is Kristen Bates Aylward.